Programming For Schools

 We offer in school screenings in the days leading up to our public screening(s) in your community.
 In general, our public screenings take place Friday - Sunday.
 Our curator typically arrives to the community 2 - 3 days prior in order to provide private screenings to other portions of the community, especially schools.
 We can work with you to lock down the exact timing during this window.

 What films will be shown to the students?
 Can I preview them as a teacher?

 Our curator hand selects films from each of our programs to show to students.
 We will work with teachers and program administers to choose films that an appropriate fit for the school or program.

 Individual films typically range from 4 - 30 minutes long.
 A typical Wandering Reel program runs two hours: 65 - 80 minutes worth of films + discussion.
 Our school programs are condensed to fit in the time period of a typical class, usually 50 - 90 minutes total, including discussion time.
 We can work with you to design the right program length for your class.

 What is Teen Press and what does it have to do with WRTFF?

 Teen Press is a short documentary and a nation-wide middle school program that uses journalism as a way to teach kids how to question, listen and truly engage with another person.
 The program, which comes with an electronic curriculum, can be either self-structured or workshop-led by the program's Co-Founder, John Seigel Boettner.
-Wandering Reel is teaming up with Teen Press in hopes to inspire teachers and students around the nation to start programs of their own.
+Wandering Reel teamed up with Teen Press in 2016 in hopes to inspire teachers and students around the nation to start programs of their own.
 You can learn more about Teen Press below.

 Is there a fee for a student screening?